coded1guy/jpegdegens/README.md

 # jpegdegens
- a frontend masters course on web3
+ a small counter project I did following a frontend masters course on web3